Table of Contents

 This component includes tendon, grout, and corrosion-proof soil nail.

-Tendon is the ground-reinforcing element like steel (hollow or solid) bar that is inserted behind a soil nail wall.
+Tendon is a ground-reinforcing element like a steel (hollow or solid) bar that is inserted behind a soil nail wall.

 Grout is used for transferring the shear and tensile stresses from the tendon to the ground to improve stability.